 Not only does riding a horse gives kids a sense of responsibility, caring for horses gives them a feeling of capability.
 When they feed, bathe, and care for horses, they develop compassion to animals and learn that they too can be capable to nurture God’s wonderful creations.

 Equestrian sports will also teach your child all the important lessons about patience and persistence.
 By riding horses, kids will learn techniques on riding, get to know the horse, and also in some ways help remove some types of fears.

 And in cases where they fall, they would learn how pain is part of the experience and that they can always go back up.
 (Just make sure that they have their helmet on, and that no bones are broken.)

 Being able to ride a big and mighty horse can give children a boost in their confidence.
 The little jumps while riding, the praise they get for gracefully riding on a galloping horse could mean a lot to them.
 Also, having to know how to stop a horse or make it go is in itself rewarding.

 When kids bond with their pets, they have a sense of belonging, and this increases their self-esteem.
 Knowing that there is something that depends on them, and they can count for comfort from them in return.

 Having a pet, no matter if it’s a dog, cat, rabbit, fish, hamster, or horse is generally a good thing for kids.
-It’s a known fact that pets help relieve anxiety, also lower stress, and improve our overall heart health.
+It’s a known fact that pets help relieve anxiety, also lowers stress, and improve overall heart health.
 Allergies aside, playing with pets boosts release of serotonin and dopamine, which calms and relaxes a person.

 There could be something in pets that they sense our feelings, and know when to cheer us up.